Our research provides the information necessary to understand complex labor problems and advocate for effective reforms.

 Our funders include governments, foundations, institutional investors, investment firms, corporations, and civil society.

-Contact us to learn how Verite can work with your organization.
+Contact us at email@example.com to learn how Verite can work with your organization.

 Country Labor Risk Assessments